chelmertz/chelmertz.github.io/_posts/2010-06-11-05-21-Hint-user-about-their-password-with-a-graphic-hash.md

 tags: [javascript, usability, visual]
 ---

 Browsing around the Arc90’s “lab” section a bit more I found this delicious thing, a real eye opener.
-Meet <a href="http://lab.arc90.com/2009/07/09/hashmask-another-more-secure-experiment-in-password-masking/">HashMask</a>.
+Meet [HashMask](http://lab.arc90.com/2009/07/09/hashmask-another-more-secure-experiment-in-password-masking/).

 What am I excited about?
 Oh nothing, just something that GUARANTEES YOU WON’T MISTYPE YOUR PASSWORD EVER AGAIN.